VILLASframework/VILLASweb-backend/README.md

  - Add proper 404 to all routes
  - Add proper error messages to all routes
  - Handle missing objects (e.g. visualization is removed and belonging project does not exist anymore)
- - Save model creation date
+ - Save objects creation date
- - Add project/visualization sharing
+ - Add object sharing
+ - Add project to simulation when updating